Nichols: 12th-ranked Tennessee basketball gives fans a breath of fresh air in season-opening win over Colorado

 But Tennessee absorbed more blows than most.

 The Vols were sidelined for a two-week shutdown to postpone a season that was initially set to begin November 25.
-In total, the shutdown and Covid issues with another possible opponent, UT-Martin, wiped five possible games from Tennessee's slate to start the year.
+In total, the shutdown and coronavirus positives with another possible program, UT-Martin, wiped five possible games from Tennessee's slate to start the year.

 So, after all of that, why would a gritty, obstacle-filled first matchup be any surprise?